micahcantor/blog/content/blog/thoughts-typed-racket.md

 There's a similar issue in whether to use the procedure type constructor `->` as infix or prefix.
 In most parts of the documentation, the prefix notation is used, so the type of a procedure from `String` to `Number` would be `(-> String Number)`.
 In [other parts](https://docs.racket-lang.org/ts-guide/occurrence-typing.html#%28part._let-aliasing%29) however, the same type is written using infix notation as `(String -> Number)`.
 The fact that both of these create the same type and are used interchangeably is a bit confusing, given that everything else in Racket is generally written with prefix.

-Lastly, it would be nice if the guide talked more about how to define one's own type predicates in the [Occurence Typing](https://docs.racket-lang.org/ts-guide/occurrence-typing.html) section.
+Lastly, it would be nice if the guide talked more about how to define one's own type predicates in the [Occurrence Typing](https://docs.racket-lang.org/ts-guide/occurrence-typing.html) section.
 For example, at one point, I wanted to write a predicate to assert that a list contained only strings.
 I couldn't find an example anywhere about how to actually do this, but helpfully found out from [this StackOverflow answer](https://stackoverflow.com/questions/69694263/how-to-assert-listof-string-predicate-in-typed-racket).

 This assertion can be defined as such: